Roxy Roller: Canadian success story

 The original version did chart big in Canada, entering during May 1976: the song spent three consecutive weeks at number one in Canada during June and July 1976.
 By that time Gilder and McCulloch both had already left the band to pursue a solo career.

-The song is ranked as the fifth biggest Canadian hit of 1976.
-"Roxy Roller" won a Juno Award for the band.
+"Roxy Roller" ranks as the fifth biggest Canadian hit of 1976 and won a Juno Award for the band.

 USA reception

 Because the song was not an immediate success with the American public, Gilder took a chance and recorded a solo version.
 It was released on Chrysalis Records.
 However, it faced immediate competition from Sweeney Todd's rush-released re-recorded version on which new singer Clark Perry did lead vocals.
 Acting on Gilder's behalf, Chrysalis Records demanded that imported copies of the Sweeney Todd original, as well as of the newly recorded version, be withdrawn from the US market.
 Record stores duly removed both versions from their shelves.

 However, two re-recorded versions of 'Roxy Roller' did chart on the Billboard Hot 100.
 The version with vocals by Clark Perry peaked at #90 (and at #97 in the Cash Box Top 100) in late August 1976.
 A second Sweeney Todd re-recording--with vocals by Bryan Adams--peaked at #99 in mid-September 1976.

-With four versions of "Roxy Roller" competing for stateside attention, none achieved either a high chart position or great sales, even though this was an era when the glam rock sound was still quite popular.
+With four versions of "Roxy Roller" competing for stateside attention, none achieved either a high chart position or great sales, despite the glam rock sound still being popular at the time.